-The Group introduced the Interest Rate Risk in the Banking Book (IRRBB) approach in 2019 and considers both the value and the earnings perspective.
+The Group employs a sophisticated Interest Rate Risk in the Banking Book (IRRBB) approach and considers both the value and the earnings perspective.
 For both IRRBB and the combined trading book and banking book, Economic Value of Equity (EVE) sensitivity limits have been defined by the Board of Directors.
 EVE sensitivity limits are in place for all countries and limit adherence is monitored by the Group Asset & Liability Management Committee.